Back to blog

 However, it is understandable that data reliability goes beyond ticking boxes and looking at an exact data file.
 To build a culture of trust around data, an organization needs to have data teams that strive to ensure data quality, focus on having a shared definition of data across the company, and are also able to build integrity around their work.

-When you’re diving into the topic of trusting the data in your organization and ensuring data reliability, there’s a variety of interconnected terms and goals that you can come across.
-That’s because it’s a process of continuous improvement.
+When researching, trusting your organization's data, and ensuring data reliability, you may encounter a variety of interconnected terms and goals.
+That's because it's a process of continuous improvement.

 From this perspective, data validity can be seen as a data reliability component.
-Data must be valid to be reliable.
+Data must be reliable to be valid.
 For example, if you're using data about for-profit companies, but the dataset contains information about non-profits, you're using invalid data.
-Invalid data will produce invalid results.
-Thus, it will be unreliable.
+Invalid data will produce invalid results, making it unreliable.

 data reliability